 Two Months to Sobriety in Savannah, GA

 Although not as detox intensive as the 30-day program, the 60-day program still requires an immense amount of commitment from the potential patient.
 Something that differentiates the 60-day program from the 30-day program is that while in the 30-day program most of the individual’s time is spent in either detox or therapy.
 The 60-day program allows more time to transition the individual into aftercare.
 Longer treatment lengths have typically proved more effective, specifically for those who have a more than minor addiction.
 You may be unsure about your own needs when it comes to addiction, but we have experts waiting to assist you.
-Call 912-214-3867 today, and we can answer any questions you may have about finding treatment in Savannah, GA.
+Call 912-214-3867 today, and we can answer the questions you have about finding treatment in Savannah, GA.
 Whether you need additional information on the 60-day program, or you are ready to start your treatment journey, we are available to assist.

 60-Day Treatment Program Options

 There are two ways an individual can receive treatment under the 60-day option, outpatient and inpatient residential.